-The consultations for the Village Design Statement in 2005, and for this Neighbourhood Plan, in 2015, both highlighted the paucity of footpaths in the parish, especially in the vicinity of the village, along the river, and to Kirkoswald.
+6.5.1 The consultations in 2005 and 2015 both highlighted the paucity of footpaths in the parish, especially in the vicinity of the village, along the river and to Kirkoswald.
 This topic is discussed further with regard to open spaces but it has an important conservation element since walking in the parish is an ideal way to appreciate the environmental, architectural and historic merits in the landscape.